himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 I also put a validation accuracy of baseline model as a reference.
 It shows that Optuna successfully found hyperparameters to achieve better performance.
 Note that this figure shows one result of optimization.
-For the baseline, I performed optimization five times with different random seeds and got an average validation accuracy of 0.909 (±0.002), which outperforms the baseline by a large margin.
+I performed optimization five times with different random seeds and got the average validation accuracy of 0.909 (±0.002), which outperforms the baseline by a large margin.

 ```python
 optuna.visualization.plot_optimization_history(study)